-The City of Port Colborne and the governments of Ontario and Canada offer a range of incentive programs for new or expanding businesses.
-The programs outlined below are all available in Port Colborne, and most can be stacked together to provide a compelling package for investments in the manufacturing or logistics sectors.
+The City of Port Colborne, Provincial, and Federal government offer a range of incentive programs for new or expanding businesses.
+The programs outlined below are available to businesses in Port Colborne, and most can be stacked together to provide a compelling package for investments in the manufacturing or logistics sectors.

 Comprehensive Community Improvement Plan (CIP)